s-w-1-t-c-h/dart_rs/README.md

 # dart_rs v1.1
-Updated and (currently) decent basic dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
+Updated and (currently) working basic dart reverse shell based on [this one](https://github.com/Potato-Industries/dartrs) by [Potato-Industries](https://github.com/Potato-Industries).
 Pretty self explanatory.
 Only took two and a half years to find the time to come back to this...

 Code has been rewritten to support the latest version of Dart, error handling improved, process management problems fixed, etc. Avoids [quite a few endpoint AV products](https://virusscan.jotti.org/en-US/filescanjob/cugw4ajdkh), including BitDefender even though Jotti says otherwise (tested on a fully updated release of BitDefender Total Security as of 2023-11-10).